Legacy Bridge

 - Direct .php Requests: URLs ending in

-.phpmap directly to filesystem paths - Pattern Matching: For non-.php URLs, tries multiple file patterns in order
+.phpmap directly to filesystem paths - Pattern Matching: For all other URLs, tries multiple file patterns in order

-For a request to /admin/users, the resolver checks these paths in order:
+For a request to /admin/users, the resolver checks in order:

 1. Direct file: legacy/admin/users.php